Thermodynamics conditions of matter in the neutrino decoupling region during neutron star mergers: Method

 The (3+1)D evolutions are performed with the \texttt{WhiskyTHC} code \cite{Radice:2012cu,Radice:2013hxh,Radice:2013xpa,Radice:2015nva}, complemented by a leakage scheme to account for compositional and energy changes in the matter due to weak reactions involving $\nu_e$, $\bar{\nu}_e$, and $\nu_x$.
 Free-streaming neutrinos are emitted at an average energy and then evolved according to the M0 scheme introduced in \cite{Radice:2016dwd,Radice:2018pdn}.
 All the technical details for these simulations are given in \cite{Radice:2018xqa,Perego:2019adq} which we refer to also for the employed grid setup.
 A detailed discussion of the thermodynamics properties of the matter during merger can be found in \cite{Perego:2019adq}.
 The DD2 simulation is the same discussed in \cite{Perego:2019adq}, the SLy4 simulation is presented here for the first time.
 The domain covered by our simulation is a cube of size length 3,024~km (assuming mirror symmetry along $z$) whose center is at the center of mass of the binary.
 It is resolved by a Cartesian grid hierarchy composed of 7 2:1 nested refinement levels.
 The finest refinement level, covering both NSs during the inspiral and the central remnant after merger, has a resolution of $h \simeq 185\, {\rm m}$.
 Since our optical depth calculation scheme works on uniform grids, we interpolate the simulation results onto one uniform grid of resolution $h' \sim 0.74 \mathrm{km}$ representing our standard resolution.
 In Appendix~\ref{app:convergence} we study the sensitivity of our results by running both higher and lower resolution postprocessing analysis, and we find no significant differences.
 We repeat our analysis also using a different optical depth computation scheme, and we find again no significant difference, as visible in Appendix~\ref{sec:sccomp}.
+Due to the approximate nature of our neutrino transport scheme, the results we present in this paper carry a certain degree of uncertainty.
+Comparison with simulations performed with different neutrino schemes ({\it e.g.} \cite{Perego:2017xth}, however, did not reveal significant differences in the density and temperature profiles.
+On the other hand, the electron fraction in the remnant is more sensitive to the neutrino transport, especially in the density interval where high energy neutrino decoupling occurs.

 The two binary models have been selected in order to span the different outcomes of a BNS: the DD2 EOS model results in a massive NS remnant, which lives longer than the extent of the simulation, while the SLy4 EOS remnant collapses to BH around $\sim12\, \mathrm{ms}$ after merger.
 We chose three time snapshots at which to evaluate the optical depth that were reached by both simulations.
 The timesteps correspond to $1$, $10$, and $20\, \mathrm{ms}$ after merger time (identified as the time corresponding to the maximum in the strain of the $\ell=m=2$ mode of the gravitational wave signal).
 Three dimensional profiles of the density, temperature, electron fraction, and spatial metric tensor were extracted for all the three snapshots and from both simulations.